What Is RISE With SAP?

 3. SAP Business Technology Platform (SAP BTP)

-BTP represents a portfolio of SAP products, services, and solutions brought under one roof.
+- BTP represents a portfolio of SAP products, services, and various solutions brought under one roof.
 Rather than offering a disparate collection of predefined tools, RISE with SAP license provides cloud credits to utilize one or more services under the BTP aegis.
 SAP offers four core pillars in BTP:

 - Database and data management: This pillar offers everything to store, access, process, integrate, and interpret all the data in an ERP landscape.
 For example, SAP HANA and SAP HANA Cloud provide powerful data management through in-memory databases both on-premise and in the cloud.
 Other products include SAP Data Intelligence, SAP Data Services, SAP Master Data Management, SAP Information Steward, and more.

-- Analytics: Products under the analytics pillar can plan, forecast, and make fast and intelligent decisions, enabling organizations to become more insight-driven.
+- Analytics: Products under the analytics pillar can plan, forecast, and make fast, intelligent and informed decisions, enabling organizations to become more insight-driven.
 For example, the Analytics Cloud allows customers to bring data from data lakes and combine it with external market data using machine learning technologies.
 Customers can then make better forecasts and create intelligent planning tools based on the aggregated data.
 Other products include SAP Business intelligence, Data Warehouse, and more.
 These tools offer the ability to turn raw data and metrics into valuable business opportunities.

 - Application development and integration: This pillar provides customization accelerators supporting agile business process innovation.
 Customers can extend their current application by building customizations faster and integrating with different systems.
 Products include SAP Fiori, SAP Workflow Management, DevOps Services, and more.